railwayapp/docs/src/docs/reference/production-readiness-checklist.md

 - If a service crashes or becomes unavailable due to a long-running request, your application could experience downtime or degraded performance.

-    Increase the [number of replicas](/guides/optimize-performance#configure-horizontal-scaling) to at least 2, so if one instance of your service crashes or becomes unavailable, there is one remaining to handle requests.
+    Increase the [number of replicas](/guides/optimize-performance#configure-horizontal-scaling) to at least 2, so if one instance of your service crashes or becomes unavailable, there is another to continue handling requests.

 **&check; Confirm your compute capacity**